Sample Developmental Edit: Before And After Examples

 Addressing the Big Four Problems

-Strong developmental examples tackle pacing, character motivation, plot logic, and reader engagement.
 These four elements work together.
-Fix one without considering the others and you create new problems.
+Fix one without thinking about the others and you can create new problems.

-Pacing problems show up as sections where nothing happens or everything happens too fast.
-A good example demonstrates how to distribute tension across scenes.
-Maybe the writer front-loaded all the action in chapter three, then spent five chapters on character conversations.
+Pacing problems show up as sections where nothing happens, or where everything happens too fast.
+A good example shows how to spread tension across scenes.
+Maybe the writer packed all the action into chapter three, then spent five chapters on character conversations.
 The revision spreads conflict throughout and gives readers breathing room between intense moments.

 Character motivation drives everything else.
 When characters act without clear reasons, readers stop caring.
-Look for examples where the editor identifies puppet-string moments.
-Where characters do things because the plot needs them to, not because they would naturally choose that action.
+Look for examples where the editor points out puppet-string moments—where characters do things because the plot needs them to, not because they would naturally choose that action.

 Plot logic means cause and effect.
-Good examples show how to eliminate coincidences and strengthen the connection between events.
+Good examples show how to remove coincidences and strengthen the links between events.
 If your protagonist finds the crucial clue by accident, that's weak plotting.
 If they find it by using skills established earlier, that's strong plotting.

 Reader engagement comes from stakes and investment.
 Examples should show how to make readers care what happens next.
-This often means clarifying what characters want and what they risk losing.
+This often means making clear what characters want and what they risk losing.

 Editorial Thought Process Revealed

-The best examples include marginal comments that explain the why behind suggestions.
+The best developmental edit examples include marginal comments that explain why changes are suggested.
 Not just "cut this paragraph" but "this backstory slows momentum right when tension should build."

 Look for comments that show pattern recognition.
-Good editors spot repeated problems.
-If a character acts inconsistently in chapters three, seven, and twelve, that's a character development issue, not three separate problems.
+Good editors spot repeated issues.
+If a character acts inconsistently in chapters three, seven, and twelve, that's a character development problem, not three separate problems.

-Effective editorial comments balance criticism with encouragement.
-They identify problems without crushing the writer's confidence.
+Effective editorial comments balance critique with encouragement.
+They point out problems without crushing confidence.
 Look for language like "this scene has great emotional truth, but it needs stronger conflict to match the internal drama."

 Fiction Versus Nonfiction Challenges

-Fiction and nonfiction face different developmental challenges.
+Fiction and nonfiction have different developmental challenges.
 Good example collections show both.

-Fiction problems center on story questions.
+Fiction problems focus on story questions.
 Does the protagonist want something specific.
-Do obstacles escalate logically.
-Are character choices believable and motivated.
-Does the ending satisfy setup promises.
+Do obstacles escalate logically?
+Are character choices believable and motivated?
+Does the ending pay off the setup promises?

 Nonfiction problems focus on argument and information flow.
-Is the thesis clear.
-Do examples support main points.
-Are sections organized logically.
-Does the conclusion synthesize rather than just summarize.
+Is the thesis clear?
+Do examples support the main points?
+Are sections organized logically?
+Does the conclusion synthesize rather than just summarize?

-Both forms share pacing concerns, but they manifest differently.
-Fiction pacing involves scene rhythm and information revelation.
-Nonfiction pacing balances information density with reader comprehension.
+Both forms share pacing concerns, but they show up differently.
+Fiction pacing is about scene rhythm and when information is revealed.
+Nonfiction pacing balances information density with reader understanding.

 Measurable Improvements Demonstrated

-The best examples quantify improvements where possible.
-Not just "this reads better" but specific gains:
+The best developmental editing examples measure improvements where possible.
+Not just "this reads better" but clear gains:

 Warning Signs of Weak Examples